-Since 2005, the Johnny Mercer Foundation and the American Music Theatre Project have partnered to develop workshops and master classes led by professional songwriters and master teachers such as Craig Carnelia (The Sweet Smell of Success), Andrew Lippa (The Addams Family) and Lari White (Green Eyed Soul).
+Since 2005, the Johnny Mercer Foundation and the American Music Theatre Project have partnered to develop workshops and master classes led by professional songwriters and master teachers such as Stephen Bray (The Color Purple), Craig Carnelia (The Sweet Smell of Success), and Andrew Lippa (The Addams Family).

 The Johnny Mercer Foundation makes it possible to offer this program free of charge to invited participants and offers a stipend to cover a portion of travel expenses.